bhargavsp/aws_solution-architect/aws Q&A.md

 ## can we give the IAM user credentails teh access keys and secret access key in the AWS instance connect/
 Never ever give the IAM access keys and the secret aceess keys in the aws intance connect

+## **`EC2`**
+### what are the EC2 instances purchasing options
+1. On-Demand Instances — short workload, predictable pricing, pay by second
+2. Reserved (I & 3 years)
+  • Reserved Instances — long workloads  72% discount pricing compared to the on-demand instances
+  • Convertible Reserved Instances — long workloads with flexible instances  66% dicount compared to the on-demand instances
+3. Savings Plans (l & 3 years) —commitment to an amount of usage, long workload, locked to the specific instance family and AWS region
+4. Spot Instances — short workloads, cheap, can lose instances (less reliable)
+5. Dedicated Hosts — book an entire physical server, control instance placement, the most expensive option in the AWS
+6. Dedicated Instances — no other customers will share your hardware
+7. Capacity Reservations — reserve capacity in a specific AZ for any duration

+### You're planning to migrate on-premises applications to AWS.
+Your company has strict compliance requirements that require your applications to run on dedicated servers.
+You also need to use your own server-bound software license to reduce costs.
+Which EC2 Purchasing Option is suitable for you?
+Dedicate Hosts: Dedicated Hosts are good for companies with strong compliance needs or for software that have complicated licensing models (BYOL).
+This is the most expensive EC2 Purchasing Option available.

 ## **`IAM`**
 ### what is IAM